 A snippet from Gornick:

 The right to stay alive in one’s senses, and to live in a world that prized that aliveness, was, for [Goldman], a key demand in any struggle she cared to wage against coercive government rule.
 The hatred she bore for the centralized state was rooted in what she took to be the government’s brutish contempt for the life of the individual.
 Fellow radicals who exhibited a similar contempt were held to the same standard.
-Comrades were those who, in the name of the revolution, were bent on honoring the complete human being.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Comrades were those who, in the name of the revolution, were bent on honoring the complete human being.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Although Mikhail Bakunin, that fiercest of Russian anarchists, was one of her heroes, his famous definition of the revolutionary as a man who “has no interests of his own, no feelings, no habits, no longings, not even a name, only a single interest, a single thought—the revolution” was as abhorrent to her as corporate capitalism.
 If revolutionaries gave up sex and art while they were making the revolution, she said, they would become devoid of joy…the world would be even more heartless than it had been before.

 It’s interesting, even though it’s a bit silly, to imagine what Emma Goldman would make of the current scene.
 We’re pretty sure that 90% of the political bloggingsphere would despise her, as would 100% of mainstream journalists.
 She wasn’t respectful of the Achievements/Depredations of the Wealthy, nor did she care much for politicians from either of America’s two favorite parties, nor did she yearn to be part of any kind of majority.